MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex3_Manage_secure_user_access.md

 ### Task 2: Test MFA for both an included and excluded user

 To test the Conditional Access policy that you just created, you will sign-out of Microsoft 365 as Holly, and then you'll sign back in as Adele Vance.
-Adele is not part of the M365 pilot project team, so Microsoft Entra should require that she use MFA when signing in.
+Adele is not a member of the M365 pilot project group, so Microsoft Entra should require that she use MFA when signing in.
 Once you sign-in as Adele and verify that MFA works, you will sign-out as Adele and then sign back in as Holly.
-Since Holly is part of the M365 pilot project team that was excluded from using MFA in the Conditional Access policy, you should not have to use MFA to sign in as Holly.
+Since Holly is a member of the M365 pilot project group that was excluded from using MFA in the Conditional Access policy, you should not have to use MFA when signing in as Holly.

 **Important:** To implement MFA, you will need to use your mobile phone to receive a verification code so that you can enter it into your tenant as a second form of authentication.
 If you do not have a phone, you can still test your Conditional Access policy.
 When signing in as Adele Vance, the system will require you to sign in with a second form of authentication.
 At that point, you can simply cancel out of your sign-in and then sign back in as Holly, who will not require MFA.
 While you will not complete the MFA sign-in, you will still verify that the system forces you to use it when attempting to sign-in as Adele.